Pushkar1199/reunion/README.md

 GET /api/all_posts would return all posts created by authenticated user sorted by post time.

 RETURN: For each post return the following values
--id: ID of the post
+- id: ID of the post
--title: Title of the post
+- title: Title of the post
--desc: Description of the post
+- desc: Description of the post
--created_at: Date and time when the post was created
+- created_at: Date and time when the post was created
--comments: Array of comments, for the particular post
+- comments: Array of comments, for the particular post
--likes: Number of likes for the particular post
+- likes: Number of likes for the particular post